AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 ---
 title: Adobe Analytics Cloud Account API
-description: Use APIs to create accounts for cloud locations.
+description: Use APIs to create accounts for cloud Locations.
 ---

 # Cloud Account API

-Before you can create a cloud Location, you must first create an Adobe Analytics 2.0 cloud API account with the APIs in this guide.
-The Accounts API includes the following endpoints for managing Cloud Locations:
+Before you can create a cloud Location, you must first create an Adobe Analytics cloud API account with the APIs in this guide.
+The Accounts APIs include the following endpoints for managing cloud API accounts:

-* [GET accounts](#get-accounts): Retrieve all Cloud Locations accounts accessible to you in the specified organization.
+* [GET accounts](#get-accounts): Retrieve all cloud accounts accessible to you in the specified organization.
 This includes accounts you have created or those that have been shared with you.
 * [POST create account](#post-create-account): Create a new cloud API account
 * [GET account by UUID](#get-account-by-uuid): Retrieve a specific cloud API account
 * [PUT update account](#put-update-account): Update a specific cloud API account